yeoldegrove/osism.github.io/docs/release-notes/osism-7.md

 * During the preparation of the upgrades of the regions of the PCO a bug ([osism/issues#937](https://github.com/osism/issues/issues/973>)) has been noticed which leads to a delay of up to 2 minutes between the necessary container stops and starts.
   This is due to a bug in the service units of all Kolla services.
 The bug is fixed in the current release.
-  **To avoid the delay during an upgrade, a fix must be applied in advance for all  srvice units from Kolla.**
+  **To avoid the delay during an upgrade, a fix must be applied in advance for all service units from Kolla.**